katiegentry07/thesis/data/raw/README.md

-# cpp-528-spr-2020-group-01>Data>raw>README.md
+# thesis>data>raw>README.md

 ## Description:

-The data-raw file is a collection of raw .csv files containing LTDB data used in the completion of assignments by Group 1, for CPP 528 (Spring 2020).
+The data-raw file is a collection of raw .csv files containing LTDB data used in part to further research gentrification in Community Land Trusts.

-Group 1 is made up of @RickyDuran (Ricky Duran), @katiegentry07 (Katie Gentry), and @Vodkard (Jason Eastman), Supervised by @cenuno (Cristian Nuno) as part of Arizona State University's M.S.
+@katiegentry07 (Katie Gentry) is completing her thesis as part of Arizona State University's M.S.
 Data Analytics and Program Evaluation program.

 ## Contents: